Rye Coalition: History

 In 2007, bassist Justin Morey announced that he was quitting Rye Coalition to pursue The Black Hollies full-time.

-Currently, Rye Coalition are still based in New Jersey, and have completed several tours of both the United States and Europe.
+On February 19, 2011, Rye Coalition reunited for a single sold-out show at Maxwell's in Hoboken, New Jersey.

 A full-length documentary called "Rye Coalition - The Story of the Hard Luck 5" was released in 2014 about the band.

+On July 4, 2021, on an appearance on the Protonic Reversal podcast, Dave Leto revealed that Rye Coalition were playing together again and planning on recording and releasing new material.
 Morey, Gonnelli and Wiley currently play in The Black Hollies on Ernest Jenning Records.

-On February 19, 2011, Rye Coalition reunited for a single sold-out show at Maxwell's in Hoboken, New Jersey.

-On July 4, 2021, on an appearance on the Protonic Reversal podcast, Dave Leto revealed that Rye Coalition were playing together again and planning on recording and releasing new material.